"NESD" and "NESD*" properties obeyed by some (but disobeyed by other) single-winner voting systems

 Definition

-We also define the "NESD*" property to be the same as NESD except A and B are to be solely-top-rated or ranked by all voters; we forbid coequal top.
+We also define the "NESD*" property (note the star) to be the same as NESD except A and B are to be solely-top-rated or ranked by all voters; we forbid coequal top.

 Voting systems failing and obeying NESD and NESD*

-Systems failing NESD: IRV (instant runoff voting), plurality, and all Condorcet systems.
-[By these I mean, with pure-rank-order ballots – no rank-equalities permitted.]
+Systems failing NESD: IRV (instant runoff voting), plurality, Bucklin, and all Condorcet systems.
+[By the latter I here mean, with pure-rank-order ballots – no rank-equalities permitted.]
+Also, for score-style ballots the "greatest median score wins" system fails NESD... unless a third-party candidate is given the maximum allowed score by a (larger) voter majority.

 However: Borda restricted to 3-candidate elections fails NESD.